-- (1) Jura's share of reserves estimates of the Zarghun South, Reti, Maru & Maru South, Maru East, Khamiso, Sara & Suri, Ayesha, Aminah and Ayesha North and Zainab Gas Fields are based upon the McDaniel 2017 Report.
+- (2) Jura's share of reserves estimates of the Zarghun South, Reti, Maru & Maru South, Maru East, Khamiso, Umair Sara & Suri, Ayesha, Aminah and Ayesha North and Zainab Gas Fields are based upon the McDaniel 2018 Report.
 For further information, see Appendix A "Statement of Reserves Data and Other Oil and Gas Information" to this AIF.
-The estimates of reserves for individual properties may not reflect the same confidence level as estimates of reserves for all properties due to the effects of aggregation. - (2) This represents Spud's pre-commercial Working Interest.
-However, upon declaration of commerciality, GHPL may elect to exercise its right to increase its Working Interest from 5% to 25%, whereupon, Spud's Working Interest will reduce to 10.66%. - (3) Of the 27.0% and 24.0% Working Interests in Sanjawi and Zamzama North, 16.0% and 12.0%, respectively, are held directly by Spud and the remaining 11.0% and 12.0%, respectively, are held by EEL for the benefit of Spud pursuant to the terms of a trust agreement between Spud and EEL dated January 3, 2011.
+The estimates of reserves for individual properties may not reflect the same confidence level as estimates of reserves for all properties due to the effects of aggregation. - (3) The operator of the Exploration License / Development and Production Lease. - (4) This represents Spud's pre-commercial Working Interest.
+However, upon declaration of commerciality, GHPL may elect to exercise its right to increase its Working Interest from 5% to 25%, whereupon, Spud's Working Interest will reduce to 10.66%. - (5) Of the 27.0% and 24.0% Working Interests in Sanjawi and Zamzama North, 16.0% and 12.0%, respectively, are held directly by Spud and the remaining 11.0% and 12.0%, respectively, are held by EEL for the benefit of Spud pursuant to the terms of a trust agreement between Spud and EEL dated January 3, 2011.
 Pursuant to a share purchase agreement dated December 28, 2011, EEL will become the wholly-owned subsidiary of Spud upon fulfilment of certain conditions precedent to closing.
-On closing, EEL will cease to hold these Working Interests in trust for Spud. - (4) This represents Spud's pre-commercial Working Interest.
-Pursuant to the terms of the Zamzama Farm-Out Agreement, upon the declaration of commerciality and approval from the DGPC, Hycarbex may elect to acquire a 3% Working Interest from Spud, thereby, decreasing Spud's Working Interest in the Zamzama Exploration License from 24% to 21%.
+On closing, EEL will cease to hold these Working Interests in trust for Spud. - (6) This represents Spud's pre-commercial Working Interest.
+Pursuant to the terms of the Zamzama Farm-Out Agreement, upon the declaration of commerciality and approval from the DGPC, Hycarbex may elect to acquire a 3% Working Interest from Spud, thereby, decreasing Spud's Working Interest in the Zamzama North Exploration License from 24% to 21%.
 Pursuant to the terms of the Sanjawi Farm-Out Agreement, upon the declaration of commerciality and approval from the DGPC, Hycarbex may elect to acquire a 3% Working Interest from Spud, thereby, decreasing Spud's Working Interest in the Sanjawi Exploration License from 27% to 24%.
-In each case, the acquisition of an additional 3% Working Interest by Hycarbex will be subject to reimbursement of past costs incurred on exploration and development attributable to such 3% Working Interest.
+In each case, the acquisition of an additional 3% Working Interest by Hycarbex will be subject to reimbursement of past costs incurred on exploration and development attributable to such 3% Working Interest. - (7) Pursuant to Rule 43 of Rules 1986, a lease may be revoked if commercial production has not commenced within five years from the date of grant of the lease or if the production has terminated for more than 90 days, unless this is due to force majeure.

-Summary of Oil and Gas Reserves and Net Present Values of Future Net Revenue by Property as of December 31, 2017
+Summary of Oil and Gas Reserves and Net Present Values of Future Net Revenue by Property as of December 31, 2018